semgrep/bento/README.md

 Bento configures itself for personal use by default.
 This means that it:

 1. Automatically checks for issues introduced by your code, as you commit it
-2. Only affects you; it won’t change anything for other project contributors
+2. Only affects you; it won’t change anything for other project contributors or modify Git state

 Initialization enables `autorun` behind the scenes, which can be configured using: